talhof8/talhoffman/_posts/2021-07-18-firecracker-internals.md

 ### Jailer, Seccomp, and cgrouping

-Additional sandboxing is added by FireCracker for even better security & performance assurances:
+Additional sandboxing is added by Firecracker for even better security & performance assurances:
 1. Seccomp filters are applied by default to limit syscalls for the host per each of its threads (VMM, API servers, VCPUs).
 The default ones are the most restrictive, only allowing a minimum set of syscalls and parameters.
 The other options are having a custom filterset for advanced users, and having no seccomp filters at all which is highly not recommended.
 Take a look [here](https://github.com/firecracker-microvm/firecracker/blob/main/resources/seccomp/x86_64-unknown-linux-musl.json) for the complete list of default filters.
-2. A Jailer process which sets-up all require system resources: creating namespaces, calling `pivot_root()` & `chroot()`, cgrouping, `mknod()`ing special paths like `/dev/kvm` inside the jail, and more.
-Afterwards it drops privileges and `exec()` into the FireCracker image.
+2. A Jailer process which sets-up all required system resources: creating namespaces, calling `pivot_root()` & `chroot()`, cgrouping, `mknod()`ing special paths like `/dev/kvm` inside the jail, and more.
+Afterwards it drops privileges and `exec()`'s into the Firecracker image.
 3. The jailer provides support for using cgroups using the `--cgroup` flag.
 4. It also supports using a dedicated netns and/or pid namespace.